Hidden convexity, optimization, and algorithms on rotation matrices: Introduction

 \subsubsection{Optimization on $\SO(n)$ with one constraint}

 The main result of \cref{sec:son_one_constraint} is that the intersection of $\SO(n)$ with any codimension-one affine space is connected. \begin{restatable}{theorem}{thmoneconnected} Let $n\geq 3$, $A \in \R^{n\times n}$, and $c\in\R$.
-Then, the set $\SO(n) \cap \set{X\in\R^{n\by n}:\, \ip{A,X} = c}$ is connected. \end{restatable} An immediate corollary of \cref{thm:oneconnected} is the following: \begin{restatable}{corollary}{thmtwoconvex} Let $n\geq 3$ and let $\pi : \SO(n) \rightarrow \R^2$ be linear, then $\pi(\SO(n))$ is convex. \end{restatable} This follows as a set is convex if and only if its intersection with any one-dimensional affine subspace (i.e., a line) is connected. \cref{thm:oneconnected} may be of importance in its own right as it suggests the possibility of local optimization methods on the level set $\SO(n)\cap\set{X\in\R^{n\by n}:\, f(X) = c}$.
+Then, the set $\SO(n) \cap \set{X\in\R^{n\by n}:\, \ip{A,X} = c}$ is connected. \end{restatable} A corollary of \cref{thm:oneconnected}, which we prove in \cref{sec:son_one_constraint}, is the following: \begin{restatable}{corollary}{thmtwoconvex} Let $n\geq 3$ and let $\pi : \SO(n) \rightarrow \R^2$ be linear, then $\pi(\SO(n))$ is convex. \end{restatable} This follows as a set is convex if and only if its intersection with any one-dimensional affine subspace (i.e., a line) is connected. \cref{thm:oneconnected} may be of importance in its own right\changetwo{, as for some hyperplanes $H$, it may be the case that the set $\SO(n)\cap H$ is a \emph{connected} submanifold of $\SO(n)$, in which case it may be possible to use Riemannian optimization methods to optimize functions on this set.}

 While these results imply that it is possible to use convex optimization techniques to solve problems of the form

 (for example by replacing $\SO(n)$ with $\conv(\SO(n))$), it is not clear how to do so \emph{efficiently} when $n$ is large.
 This is because \Cref{thm:convSOn} only guarantees an exponentially sized LMI representation for $\conv(\SO(n))$.